 2 Sitio(s) de ejecución

-Yosif O. evokes: "From the window of my home, I saw columns of Jews being taken on foot to their death.
+Yosif O.: "From the window of my home, I saw columns of Jews being taken by foot to their deaths.
 They walked calmly and were escorted by policemen, the 'Vlasov' soldiers, under German command."
 (Witness N°248, interviewed in Gorodishche, in March 2010)

-Gorodishche is a small city located about 40 kilometers north of Baranovichi.
+Gorodishche is a small town located about 40 kilometers north of Baranovichi.
 On the eve of the German occupation, there were probably around 1,000 Jews living in the town.

-Having been gathered in the central square to pay contributions, 80 Jewish men were killed on October 20, 1941 in the Mishnovshina forest, after having dug a pit.
-On October 21, 1941 approximately 1,000 Jews were killed in turns.
+Having been gathered in the central square in order to pay contributions, 80 Jewish men were killed on October 20, 1941 in the Mishnovshina forest, after having dug a pit.
+On October 21, 1941 circa.
+1,000 Jews were killed in groups.
 A ghetto was then established in Slonim street for the surviving Jews.
-When the ghetto was liquidated, 35 Jews were killed in May 1942, near the Orthodox Church, in a sand pit.
+When the ghetto was liquidated, 35 Jews were killed in a sand pit in May 1942, near the Orthodox Church.
 And approximately 100 others in August 1942.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?

 o llamando a Yahad – In Unum at +33 (0) 1 53 20 13 17